Rud5G/aws-sam-ct-connect-app/README.md

 - src - Code for the application's Lambda function written in TypeScript.
 - events - Invocation events that you can use to invoke the function.
-- src/tests - Unit tests for the application code.
+- tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.